Atif-Shaik/AmplifMax-privacy-policy/index.md

 • Used solely to copy the selected file to the app’s music folder.

 *6. Children’s Privacy*
-Amplify Music is not directed to children under the age of 13, and we do not knowingly collect any data from children.
+AmplifyMax is not directed to children under the age of 13, and we do not knowingly collect any data from children.

 *7. Changes to This Policy*
 If any changes are made to this policy in the future, they will be reflected here with an updated date.